 Consultation on ransomware: how to reduce payments to criminals

-The government is consulting on proposals to reduce the threat posed by the criminal infection of computer systems with malicious 'ransomware' software.
+The government has been consulting on proposals to reduce the threat posed by the criminal infection of computer systems with malicious 'ransomware' software.

 Ransomware is malicious software (malware) that infects a victim’s computer system.
 A ransomware attack can: